malkiii/react-pre-hooks/docs/guide/useVideo.md

 # useVideo

-This hook uses a video element reference as well as its state and controler methods.
+This hook uses a video element reference as well as its state and controller methods.

 ## Options